 NEAT won’t help you drop a dress size in a week, but it can help you avoid the pounds that creep on over time.
 Non-exercise activity thermogenesis is movement you add to your daily routine.
 It doesn’t mean extra hours at the gym or eating nothing but lettuce and chicken breasts.

 We’ve covered this in previous articles, but it bears repeating.
 Weight gain happens when you consume more calories than you burn.
 There’s no easy fix.
 To lose weight, you have to turn the equation around.
 Lose weight by burning more than you take in.
+If you’re looking for a health supplement to aid in your weight loss journey, check out Geeks health review guide on the best weight loss supplements.

 It sounds simple, but it isn’t.
 Often people try punishing workouts to try and melt the pounds.
 They wake up sore and hungrier than ever.
 Exercise increases your metabolism, which is good, except that it also makes you want to eat.